 Data not available

--Correct hypokalemia and hypomagnesemia prior to starting therapy with this drug.
+- Correct hypokalemia and hypomagnesemia before starting this drug.

--Obtain baseline electrocardiogram (ECG); repeat ECG within one week after therapy initiation, and as clinically indicated thereafter.
+- Obtain baseline ECG; repeat ECG within 1 week after starting therapy and as clinically indicated thereafter.

 More about osilodrostat

 Related treatment guides

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.